-The mission of Big Friends Little Friends - a program of Family Service, Inc. (formerly Big Brothers Big Sisters of Greater lawrence) is to make a positive difference in the lives of children and youth.
+Our Community Mentoring Programs aim to make a positive difference in the lives of children and youth.
 We are a volunteer organization that provides support, guidance, and friendship to children by matching youngsters to adult role models.
 We match each child we serve with a mentor who believes in them.
-We offer our "Big's" the opportunity to experience the magic that comes with exposing a child to new perspectives and possibilities.
+We offer our mentors the opportunity to experience the magic that comes with exposing a child to new perspectives and possibilities.

-Bigs open doors and challenge young minds.
+Mentors open doors and challenge young minds.
 Outings might be recreational, character building, or educational.
-A Big could provide the first opportunity for a child to explore a museum, hike a mountain, or join a sports team.
-The Big may be the only adult in the child's life who can consistently devote time to just hanging out, one-on-one.
+A mentor could provide the first opportunity for a child to explore a museum, hike a mountain, or join a sports team.
+They may be the only adult in the child's life who can consistently devote time to just hanging out, one-on-one.
 The most common outings are as simple as walking in the park, baking a cake, or renting a movie.
-Big Friends have the opportunity to be a true friend to a child in need.
+Mentors have the opportunity to be a true friend to a child in need.